 Acne scar: Scar due to severe acne.
 The scars can range from deep pits to scars that are angular or wavelike in appearance.

-Age spots: Small flat pigmented spots that are most often seen on areas of the body that have been exposed to the sun over a period of years.
-Age spots usually occur after the age of 40.
+Age spots: Small, generally flat pigmented spots that are most often seen on areas of the body that have been exposed to the sun over a period of years.
+Age spots usually occur after age 40.

 Alopecia: The complete or partial loss of hair.

 Autologen: A material used in lip augmentation to produce a look of fuller lips.
 Autologen is derived from your own skin and then injected into the lips.

 Azelaic acid: A naturally occurring substance that can be used in skin care products to treat mild acne.

 Blepharoplasty: A primarily cosmetic surgical procedure that reduces bagginess from lower eyelids and raises drooping upper eyelids.
 The procedure involves the removal of excess skin, muscle, and underlying fatty tissue.

 Breast augmentation: A surgical procedure done to increase breast size.

 Botox: A substance derived from botulinum toxin that works by preventing nerve impulses from reaching the muscle, causing the muscle to relax.

 Brow lift: A surgical procedure in which the skin of the forehead and eyebrows is tightened to eliminate sagging eyebrows or correct frown lines in the forehead.